Andreansx/Networking-lab/projects/13-school-network/readme.md

 Nothing.
 There is not any form of authentication while connecting to the projector.
 Whoever inputs the PIN into the presentation program first, gets to be the one presenting.

+Do I need to say more?

+You can easily see here how much the lack of VLANs affect the network.

+The situation where someone logs into the projector and hijacks the presented content, is insanely easily preventable with a simple use of VLANs.
+I mean more like it's preventable with network segmentation but it can also be done without VLANs, for example by using 5 APs for students WiFi and another 5 for teachers WiFi.

 ## Equipment

+Recently, the IT teacher asked me if I could look up some used devices that I think he should buy in order to let me fix that network.

+I told him that of course, and that I very highly recommend using a separate device as the WLC instead of cramming everything onto one switch.
+He told me to just look up what devices I think are appropriate for that situation and send him the links to the offers.

+My first thought was to get a typical CT2054 or a CT3504.
+Those seemed like an appropriate choice cause those models are power-efficent, quiet etc. and have enough hardware capabilities for our needs.

+> [!NOTE]
+> Here I would like to add that the number of APs has become bigger.
+> There are now 19 APs.

+However, as I mentioned above, there are some issues with the licensing.

+As I wrote above:

+> "The CT2504 cheapest version supported only 5 APs.
+> It was also sold in versions supporting 15,25,50 and 75 APs, so I would need to find an offer for a used one supporting at least 15 APs.
+>
+> The CT3504 base version supports 25 APs, and that number is expandable with licenses even to 150 APs.
+>
+> So the issue is that it's very hard to find an offer for a used one, with a power supply and with a neccessary capabilities regarding maximum number of APs."

+So basically for now, there is no way that a CT2504 will be enough, since I could not find any offers with a higher than the base version model.

+As for the CT3504, the base version is capable of handling 25 APs, which is enough, but I cannot seem to find any offer which would include a power supply.

+There of course are refurbrished offers which include a power supply, but those are actually too expensive.

+However, I found a pretty nice offer for a CT5508 with a license allowing for configuring up to 25 APs.
+And it includes a power supply.
+It's also dirt cheap.

+The only thing is that it would be neccessary to order also SFP RJ45 transceivers because the CT5508 features 8x SFP interfaces and 2x RJ45 interfaces.